ConsortiumGARR/idem-tutorials/HOWTO-Shibboleth/Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Jetty9.md

 They have to be in the same order of the fields provided by the new `shibboleth.shibpid` before doing the import.
 THEY MUST BE IN THE SAME ORDER because, if they will not be aligned, the import will fail the the population on the new DB `shibboleth`.

 To make easier this process, follow these steps with the `userdb_shibpid.sql`:
- a.
-Modify the name of the DB found on the DUMP into `shibboleth`.
+ * Modify the name of the DB found on the DUMP into `shibboleth`.
- b.
-From DUMP of `shibboleth_shibpid.sql` copy the part on "Table structure for table `shibpid`" and insert it into `userdb_shibpid.sql` under that already present.
+ * From DUMP of `shibboleth_shibpid.sql` copy the part on "Table structure for table `shibpid`" and insert it into `userdb_shibpid.sql` under that already present.
- c.
-Modify the order of the fields on the piece of code of `shibboleth.shibpid` pasted in away that the order of the fields is the same of that found on the table `shibpid` of the old `userdb`.
+ * Modify the order of the fields on the piece of code of `shibboleth.shibpid` pasted in away that the order of the fields is the same of that found on the table `shibpid` of the old `userdb`.
- d.
-Delete the section "Table structure for table `shibpid`" of `userdb`.
+ * Delete the section "Table structure for table `shibpid`" of `userdb`.
- e.
-Save and import the values on the new DB `shibboleth`: ```mysql -u root -p shibboleth < userdb_shibpid.sql```
+ * Save and import the values on the new DB `shibboleth`: ```mysql -u root -p shibboleth < userdb_shibpid.sql```

 ### Author